Catalog Description

 Reading Assignments

 1. Collect and analyze five current event articles on volume and rates of criminal activity.
-2. Read from the text the correctional philosophies of the juvenile and adult justice systems in the U.S. and be prepared to discuss and evaluate topics covered.
+2. Read from the text regarding the correctional philosophies of traditional incarceration vs. alternative sentencing methodology and analyze merits of these various theories during class discussion.

 Writing, Problem Solving or Performance

 1. Provide a written analysis of five current event articles on criminal activity with a description of the relationship between the information in the articles and the concepts discussed in class.
-2. Prepare a five-page paper comparing and contrasting the California and federal court systems as they relate to criminal law.
+2. Prepare a five-page paper analyzing how each component of the criminal justice system administers justice in its respective role within the system.

 Other (Term projects, research papers, portfolios, etc.)